digitalworlds/atunda/README.md

 # atunda-data-upload

 How to setup project for development.
 This project relies on the python venv module for creating a virtual environment for dependencies.
-After cloning the repository, run the following command to inititalize the python virtual environment.
+After cloning the repository, run the following command in the atunda-data-upload directory to inititalize the python virtual environment.

 ```shell
 python -m venv .